BethGmariam/bamazon-mysql-App/README.md

   Running this application will list a set of menu options for a manager to:
   View Products for Sale,
   View Low Inventory,
-  Add to Inventory (existing product say when stock_quantity is below certain value), Add New Product. bamazon database will get updated authomatically as manager adds/updates products.
+  updates existing Inventory (adds stock_quantity say when it is below certain value), Add New Product. bamazon database will get updated authomatically as manager adds/updates products.
 # bamazonSuppervisor.js:
-  lists a set of menu options for a suppervisor to View Product Sales by Department,Create New Department.
+  lists a set of menu options for a suppervisor to View Product Sales by Department or Create New Department.